-The Undercurrent’s work this year involves the publishing of 4 issues, organization of a national student development studies conference, InSight, the administration of our forum, and all the corollary work these projects entail.
+The Undercurrent's work this year involves the publishing of 2 issues, the organization of InSight (the national undergraduate development studies conference), the creation of a National International Development Student Association, the revamping of the Underblog, the second round of our mentoring program, the administration of our forum, and all the corollary work these projects entail.

 * We are currently accepting applications for: *

 - Faculty Editorial Advisor

 The Undercurrent is currently seeking an undergraduate associate editor.
 This position provides an opportunity to gain experience in the process of peer-review and publication, and to learn about and contribute to the functioning of an undergraduate academic journal.
 As positions in the management of The Undercurrent become available in the future, associate editors will be well positioned to apply.
 Bilingual (French and English) students, with an ability to read and write at an academic level in both languages, are especially encouraged to forward an application.
 Please note that only students currently enrolled in an undergraduate degree programme (2nd year or higher) at a Canadian university may apply.

 - To critically review 2-3 manuscripts per academic term, and make recommendations to the editorial board and Editor-in-Chief about publication.